-- 1. Check the furnaces are set at 750°C and place the crucibles in the furnace using the long handled tongs. - 2.
-Remove the crucibles from the furnace after 1hour and stir with a graphite rod.
-Replace crucibles in furnace. - 3.
-Ensure that the Junior Demonstrator has placed the clay moulds in
+- 1. Check the furnaces are set at 750°C and ensure the demonstrator places the crucible into the furnace using the long handled tongs. - The demonstrator will remove the crucible from the furnace after 1hour and stir with a graphite rod.
+Crucible is returned to furnace. - 3.
+Ensure that the demonstrator has placed the clay moulds in the preheating furnace to heat them to 200°C.

 Safety Note: This is potentially dangerous.
-You must wear protective clothing.
-A Junior Demonstrator or technical staff must be present for this procedure.
+The demonstrator must wear protective clothing.

-4. Assemble the metal permanent moulds on the heat resistant mats in the casting area.
-Ensure the mould halves are securely joined.
-Place the clay moulds in the casting area.
-Note that the clay moulds are pre-heated to 200°C - do not touch!
-Place the thermocouple as instructed by the Junior Demonstrator.
-Ensure that the temperature is correctly displayed and that temperature as a function of time can be recorded at regular intervals of typically 1 second.
+4. The demonstrator will assemble the metal permanent mould on the heat resistant mats in the casting area and ensure the mould halves are securely joined.
+They will then place the clay mould in the casting area.
+Note that the clay mould is pre-heated to 200°C - do not touch!
+They will place the thermocouple in the top of the mould.
+Ensure that the temperature is correctly displayed on the datalogger and that temperature as a function of time can be recorded at regular intervals of typically 1 second.

 Safety Note: It is not impossible that the clay moulds may crack during casting and the molten alloy escape.
-Consequently it is important that the clay crucibles and the casting area are positioned so that should this happen there is no possibility for any materials to be set alight by the molten alloy or any chance of contact with personnel.
+It is important therefore that the clay crucibles and the casting area are positioned so that should this happen there is no possibility for any flammable materials to be set alight by the molten alloy or any chance of contact with personnel.

-5. Remove the crucibles, checking the alloy is fully melted by stirring again with the graphite rod.
-Pour each of the liquid alloys into a mould with the casting tongs.
+5. The student in your group who will pour the castings must be wearing all of the protective equipment.
+At least one demonstrator must be present and wearing full protective equipment.
+Remove the crucible, checking the alloy is fully melted by stirring again with the graphite rod.
+Pour the liquid alloy into each mould with the casting tongs.
 Care should be taken not to pour too quickly to avoid splashing.
 A steady, single pour is preferred.
 Do not overfill the moulds.
-Record the temperature from before the alloy is poured until the casting has solidified (the eutectic temperature is 548°C and so recording of temperature should continue until ~ 500°C.
+Record the temperature from before the alloy is poured until the casting has solidified (the eutectic temperature is 548°C).

+and so recording of temperature should continue until ~ 500°C).